mariuskimmina/Blog/content/blog/the_art_of_the_alert/index.md

 Not all hope is lost tho, there was also a lot of progress in the open-source world on building tools to deal with these challenges.

+**Prometheus**: A popular monitoring and alerting system that uses a time-series database to store metrics data.
+**Grafana**: A popular open source tool for visualizing and analyzing metrics data.
+**Zipkin**: An open source distributed tracing system that allows you to track the performance of distributed systems and identify bottlenecks and errors.
+**ELK Stack**: The ELK (Elasticsearch, Logstash, Kibana) stack is a popular open source solution for centralized logging.
+**Jaeger**: An open source distributed tracing system, similar to Zipkin, that is used to monitor and troubleshoot distributed systems.
+**OpenTelemetry**: An open source project that provides a vendor-neutral API for collecting metrics and traces from applications and services.